gered/views.reagent/views.reagent/README.md

 first the view data returned will be `nil` since obviously the client must first wait for the subscription to be processed by the server and then for the server to send back the initial view data.
-Once this happens the component will automatically rerender as you would expect.
+Once this happens the component will automatically rerender as you would expect (showing the list of todos).

 You can check if the view cursor is still waiting on the initial set of data through the use of the `loading?` function.
 This can be used to